ardeshir/ardeshir/README.md

 13. Celebrate people, free them to do even more, make it about the cohort and invite everyone along.
 14. Disagree with Systems of Thought & Institutions of Power, not with people or individuals.
 15. Don’t Hire intelligent people and tell them what to do.
 Hire brilliant people to show you what you don’t know.
-16. Understand the cultural differences, in how they want things communicated to them and how they want to communicate to you
+16. Understand the cultural differences, in how they want things communicated to them and how they want to communicate to you.
-17. Ensure requirements, decisions, and primary meeting points are communicated in writing as well as verbal conversations
+17. Ensure requirements, decisions, and primary meeting points are communicated in writing as well as verbal conversations.
-18. Consider what management/project management is needed within the vendor instead of hoping to fully understand the needs and manage the resources yourself
+18. Consider what management/project management is needed within the vendor instead of hoping to fully understand the needs and manage the resources yourself.
-19. Consider what motivates them and ensure that they feel the same empowerment and responsibility as the onshore portion of the team
+19. Consider what motivates them and ensure that they feel the same empowerment and responsibility as the onshore portion of the team.

-20. Small teams - Bezos style two pizzas 2
+20. Small teams - Bezos style two pizzas 2.
-21. Treat like your own team, they need to care
+21. Treat like your own team, they need to care.
-22. Make sure they know they can challenge what is being done and challenge when short cuts are taken (doesn’t mean you always side with them, but they need to help keep you out of ditches)
+22. Make sure they know they can challenge what is being done and challenge when short cuts are taken (doesn’t mean you always side with them, but they need to help keep you out of ditches).
-23. Don’t underestimate relationship management
+23. Don’t underestimate relationship management.
-24. Invest in a champion there, a bit of an overhead position but some who knows the domain, communicates well and has your trust
+24. Invest in a champion there, a bit of an overhead position but someone who knows the domain, communicates well and has your trust.
-25. Measure as much as possible what makes sense to measure, use self-analysis & quality improvements for everything else
+25. Measure as much as possible what makes sense to measure, use self-analysis & quality improvements for everything else.